-2.5.3 INJURY RATES FOR OPEN PIT COAL, OPEN PIT METAL AND UNDERGROUND MINES
+2.5.2 INJURY RATES FOR OPEN PIT COAL, OPEN PIT METAL AND UNDERGROUND MINES

-According to WorkSafeBC data, the 2008 estimated injury rate (weighted average) at open pit coal, open pit metal and underground mines in British Columbia was 1.7.
-This is a slight increase from 2007's estimated injury rate of 1.5.
+According to WorkSafeBC data, the 2009 estimated injury rate (weighted average) at open pit coal, open pit metal and underground mines in British Columbia was 1.28.
+This is a decrease from 2008's estimated injury rate of 1.57 (which was reported as 1.7 in the 2008 Annual Report of the Chief Inspector of Mines).
 The unit for the injury rate statistic is the "number of claims per 100 estimated person-years of employment", where the number of claims are those that received standard, limited or survivor benefits in the year of injury or in the first quarter of the year following the year of injury.
+The estimated injury rates are adjusted on an ongoing basis to match claims data, which explains why numbers for 2008 reported in last year's Annual Report of the Chief Inspector of Mines may be different from those reported for the same year in this document.